Privacy Policy

 8.7 Google Ads and Google Remarketing

-Provided you give your consent, we use functions of the advertising services Google Ads and Google Remarketing, provided by:
+We use – provided you give your consent – features of the advertising services Google Ads and Google Remarketing, provided by:

 Google Ireland Limited